-A traditional Czech dessert can be tested in many countries of the world, but chimney cake (Hungarian: Kürtőskalács) which is very similar, it’s so hard to find it outside of the Hungarian border.
+Try the most famous Czech cake Trdelnik you can almost anywhere in the world.
+But chimney cake (Hungarian: Kürtőskalács) that is very similar, it’s so hard to find it outside of the Hungarian border.
 However, now is available in Split.
 More specifically, in Škartoc Pastry Shop.

-This dessert is at the same time an attraction as it is prepared on the spot, as well as a favorite dessert because many coming back after the first try.
-Otherwise, the chimney cake is made from sweet, yeast dough (raised dough,) of which a strip is spun and then wrapped around a truncated cone-shaped baking spit, and rolled in granulated sugar.
-It is roasted over charcoal while basted with melted butter until its surface cooks to a golden-brown color.
 During the baking process, chimney cake caramelizes and forms a shiny, crispy crust.
 The surface of the cake can then topped with additional ingredients such as Nutella, jam, hazelnut, sugar, vanilla, chocolate, etc. I have chosen a combination of chocolate with Oreo biscuits and I really liked it.
+It had a good crisp caramelised layer on the outside, and soft, bready dough on the inside.
 They have a very good selection at fair prices.

 Otherwise, this traditional Hungarian cake originates originally from Transylvania.
-The first recipe was found in a cookbook of Countess Maria Mikes in 1784. year. chimney cake had almost forgotten until recently.
-This gastronomic tradition, which earlier had been preserved merely in rural Hungary communities, gradually found its way back thanks to tourism.
+The first recipe was found in a cookbook of Countess Maria Mikes in 1784.
+Until recently, chimney cake had almost forgotten.
+However, with the arrival of tourism in Hungary, this gastronomic tradition gradually found its way back.
+Before that, it is the only preserved in the Hungarian rural communities.
 Today chimney cake is part of the European gastronomic scene.

 I believe this cake will be very well accepted by the local people.
+Actually, it is a must-visit bakery that epitomizes the kindness and hospitality of the Croatian people.
 Someone who buys a cake for the first time buys one to try and then usually returns and takes a few more pieces.
 The staff is very friendly and the owner can also speak German and English.